Puppy with missing paw abandoned in carrier bag in car park on Christmas Eve

 A puppy with a missing paw has been rescued after being abandoned in a carrier bag in a car park on Christmas Eve.

-The pup, who is missing his paw and part of his rear leg, has been named Buddy by rescuers.
+The dog, who is missing his paw and part of his rear leg, has been named Buddy by rescuers.

 He is now getting the care he needs and the RSPCA has launched an appeal for information.